gpufit/Gpuspline/src/python/README.txt

-Python binding for the [Gpuspline library](https://github.com/gpufit/Gpuspline) which implements Levenberg Marquardt curve fitting in CUDA
+Python binding for the [Gpuspline library](https://github.com/gpufit/Gpuspline) for the calculation of multidimensional cubic splines.

 Installation